thenumbernine/lua-ext/README.md

 100.01022122221121122001111210201211021100300011111010
 ```

-Yes, go ahead and sum up those digits scaled by their respective powers of pi, see that it does come out to be nearly 10.
+Yes, go ahead and sum up those digits scaled by their respective powers of pi, see that it does come out to be 10.

 Example with `number`, changing the default
 ```